Robertguarneros/AsterixProject/README.md

 ```
 Finally, all lines are saved to the csv file.

+## Project Assessment
+Overall, we found the project to be both interesting and rewarding.
+It presented a challenge that was demanding yet achievable, pushing us to explore and grow.
+This project deepened our understanding of the Asterix notation and gave us the opportunity to be creative in designing algorithms and solutions for decoding binary data.
+It also enhanced our programming skills and encouraged us to think critically about presenting data in an engaging and user-friendly manner.
+In summary, we believe this project was an excellent opportunity to learn, innovate, and expand our knowledge.

 ## For Developers
 ### First time installing Project
 1. Clone repo: `git clone https://github.com/Robertguarneros/AsterixProject.git`